IMADILKHAN/CraigList/README.md

 # Craiglist Clone.

-_Its a craiglist clone with react fron and node.js backend , it uses react-router to handel all the html request's._
+_Its a craiglist clone with react front-end and node.js backend , it uses react-router to handel all the html request's._

 _Following are the used technologies_